 During the first election of the new county the following board of county officers were elected: Commissioners, John McKusick, Hiram Berkey, Joseph Haskell; treasurer, Socrates Nelson; register of deeds, John S. Proctor; judge of probate, Harvey Wilson; sheriff, Jesse Taylor.
 At the same election the following persons were elected justices of the peace in their various precincts: St. Croix Falls, Jerry Ross; Point Douglas, Martin Leavitt; Stillwater, Albert Harris and H.K.
 McKinstry; Marine, James Moore and W.H.
 Johnson.

 The first Swedish settlement in Minnesota is built by Carl Fernstrom (right), Oscar Roos, and August Sandahl.
 Carl, the son of a Swedish lawyer from Skara, Vastergotland, Sweden had studied theology at Uppsala University before immigrating to America with his close friend Oscar Roos.
-Upon their arrival, the two Swedes originally settled in Illinois.
+Upon their arrival to the U.S., the two Swedes originally settled in Illinois.
 Carl then traveled to Minnesota where he scouted out the land in the Scandia area.
-He then returned to Illinois to convince Oscar and another newly-arrived Swede, August Sandahl to join him in Minnesota.
+He then returned to Illinois to convince Oscar and another newly-arrived Swede, August Sandahl, to join him in Minnesota.
 The three stake a claim of forty acres and build a log cabin.